crsl4/phylogenetics-class/lecture-notes/lecture5.md

 At the end of today's session, you
 - will be able to explain the most widely used algorithms for pairwise sequence alignment (Needleman-Wunsch algorithm)

-{: .note }
+{: .important-title }
-No pre-class work.
+> Pre-class work
+>
+> None.

-{: .important }
+{: .new-title }
+> Stop and check
+>
-After today, we will assume that 1) we are all comfortable with the terminal and 2) we are all comfortable with git/github.
+> After today, we will assume that 1) we are all comfortable with the terminal and 2) we are all comfortable with git/github.
 Note that no one needs to memorize anything.
 You will always have access to the notes and google.
 If you are still struggling with the terminal and/or git/github, please check out the resources at the end of the [Reproducibility notes](https://crsl4.github.io/phylogenetics-class/lecture-notes/lecture3.html).
 Let's do [this short quiz](https://github.com/crsl4/phylogenetics-class/blob/master/exercises/quiz-reproducibility.md).

 # What is multiple sequence alignment (MSA)?